1fixdotio/media-search-enhanced/README.txt

 2. Demo search on the Insert Media - Media Library screen.

 == Changelog ==

+= 0.8.1 =
+* Fix PHP notices and updated the "Tested up to" field.

 = 0.8.0 =
 * Supporting MIME type and date filters when searching in the Media Library.
 Thanks to [@jedifunk](https://wordpress.org/support/topic/results-filters) for spotting this bug.